gratefulforest/OpenGOAL-Navmesh-Tools/README.md

 3. Go to right of 3D view and export.

 Behind the One-Click:
+- Redraws your shape with minimum points.
-- Cleans navmesh to avoid hex limits.
+- Clear erroring for hex limits.
-- Supports untriangulated meshes.
+- Supports quads and triangles.
-- Correctly fills out monster path points.
+- Correctly formats all monster path points.
-- Fills out route table in bitpacked format.
+- Calculates route in bitpacked format.
-- Links monsters with nav-meshes.
+- Handles monster/nav-mesh relationships.
-- Efficiently uses "nav-mesh-actor" lumps.
+- Uses "nav-mesh-actor" for secondary actors.
-- Formats nav-spheres on navmesh's first actors.
+- Types out nav-spheres on navmesh's first actors.
-- Marks gap triangles.
+- Marks gap trianlges based on painted regions.
 - Re-exports update old navmeshes, future exports don't conflict.
-- Working monsters in one click.
+- Handles everything in a way that can be done in 1 click.